Inspire Education's news

 While you’re still working in aged care as a personal care assistant, you can gain experience by developing and delivering training programs to staff within your organisation.
 No doubt your workplace needs training services on a regular basis – inducting new staff, helping existing staff learn new techniques and procedures, and even running courses for people in care to help them stay mentally sharp.

 Volunteering is another way to earn training experience.
-Some non-profit organisations may appreciate your help training volunteers to provide personal care services.
+Some non-profit organisations may appreciate your help in training volunteers to provide personal care services.
 Community organisations in many regions offer free short courses to the public – why not offer to create and deliver short training programs in elderly care?

 Salary of Aged Carers and Trainers